 Seamen face dangers every day, and serious injuries are not uncommon.
-If you or a loved one suffered an injury while working on a vessel, you may be able to recover financial compensation through the Jones Act.
-At Laborde Earles Injury Lawyers, our Louisiana Jones Act lawyers represent injured seamen and fight on their behalf to pursue full compensation.
+If you or a loved one suffered an injury while working on a vessel, you may be able to recover financial compensation with help from a Louisiana Maritime injury lawyer.

 Do I Qualify for Compensation Under the Jones Act?

-The Jones Act applies to seamen who perform most of their work duties on a boat or ship.
-Specifically, a worker must spend at least 30% of their work hours aboard a vessel to qualify as a seaman under the Jones Act.
-Fishermen, boat captains, engineers, and officers working on a vessel and deckhands are some workers the Jones Act may cover.
+Specifically, a worker must spend at least 30% of their work hours aboard a vessel in navigable waters to qualify as a seaman under the Jones Act.
+Fishermen, boat captains, engineers, and officers working on a vessel and deckhands are some offshore workers who qualify for Jones Act coverage.
 (46 U.S. Code § 30104)

 Compensation for Injuries on Vessels

-Working on a ship is a dangerous profession.
-Injuries can occur from slip and fall accidents, equipment malfunctions, dangerous chemicals, falling overboard, or repetitive motions.
 These injuries can bring major medical bills and lost income.
 If you are a seaman who suffered an injury while working, you could recover financial compensation through the Jones Act.

 Employer Negligence and Compensation Under the Jones Act

 The amount and type of compensation you could receive depends on the claim you pursue.
-If you suffered an on-the-job injury and meet the criteria of the Jones Act, you could recover compensation through a “maintenance and cure” claim.
-This claim allows for the recovery of medical expenses and daily expenses.
-You do not have to prove your employer or anyone else was negligent to receive “maintenance and cure” compensation.
+If you suffered an on-the-job injury and meet the criteria of the Jones Act, you could recover compensation through a maintenance and cure claim.

 - It did not provide a reasonably safe work environment.